redhat-developer/devspaces/README.md

 ```
 mvn clean install
 ```
-Be patient: since the build includes GWT compilation is may take ~3-4 mins.
+NOTE: since the build includes GWT compilation it may take more than 3 minutes to complete.

-Build artifact (the one used in the Docker image) will show up in `assembly/assembly-main/target/codeready-${version}/codeready-${version`
+Build artifact used in the Docker image will be in `assembly/assembly-main/target/codeready-${version}/codeready-${version}`

 ### How to Build Docker Image